Chenglin-Yang/starter-hugo-academic/content/publication/distillation_in_generations/index.md

 ---
-title: "Knowledge Distillation in Generations: More Tolerant Teachers Educate Better Students"
+title: "Training Deep Neural Networks in Generations: A More Tolerant Teacher Educates Better Students"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here